rahulnrishi1989/reservoir_workflows/README.md

 4. The consolidated CSV will be cleaned to ensure quality data is used for the Project

 NOTE: Datasets will be custom cleaned as per the objectives of the Project.

+Start with Decline Curve Analysis, then choose other workflows that can be automated.